JanWoyzi/Sporesize-Measurement/README.md

 Elli_v6.py |	D	| Ellipse Split plugin (alternative algorithm to Paana.py), analyses the spore shapes according to a pre-defined ellipsoid shape (less sensitive to a particular shape, since measurements are based on approximated ellipses), more robust in case of segmentation errors.
 Both algorithms are alternatives; in each case, the result is an array of object features which can be further evaluated (or filtered to exclude non-target objects)
 RGBSporesV2.py |	S/D	| Additional script, allows extracting area-related object features (e.g., RGB values) by comparison with the raw image

+*Within the scripts important command lines are further explained and with additional options presented.*

 ## Code Review